 I love a big bowl of fresh pinto beans, chopped ham hocks and cornbread.
 It’s a satisfying meal any time of year.

 EDITOR’S NOTE (January 5, 2020): Added a new photo.
 PIN here on Pinterest.

 DISCLOSURE: I received compensation and complimentary pinto beans from Hurst’s Ham Beens.
 The Hurst’s HamBeens Brand with Artificial Ham Flavor is a personal favorite.
 Comments and opinions are my own.

-Cooking pinto beans in a crock pot creates a deep flavor.
-Also saves time.
-Do something else while they’re cooking.
+Cooking pinto beans in a crock pot creates a delicious savory deep flavor.

 You may also enjoy my Southern Pinto Beans cooked in a dutch oven (or use a large pot).